 Lemon Herb Keto Chicken Kebab with Yogurt Raita

-A bright summer tasting low carb chicken kebab bursting with lemon, and garden herb flavours, served with a fresh cucumber yogurt raita
+A low carb chicken kebab bursting with lemon, and garden herb flavours, served with a fresh cucumber yogurt raita, this summer recipe is perfect for patio season.

 Ready in just 40 minutes with little effort needed